 The earliest forms of the modern microphone coincided with the invention of the telephone.
 Though still controversial, Alexander Graham Bell is credited with the invention of the telephone (and microphone) in 1876.
 At its inception, the telephone (microphone) was deemed the “liquid transmitter.”

 The liquid transmitter had a mouthpiece that leads sound waves through a tube to a membrane (diaphragm).
-This membrane moved in accordance with the sound waves and had a small wire attached to it.
+This membrane moved according to the sound waves and had a small wire attached to it.
 This wire dipped into a conductive liquid (acid solution) within a container.

-A battery was positioned outside the container and fed electricity to a brass rod that dipped into the liquid.
+A battery was positioned outside the container, and fed electricity to a brass rod dipped into the liquid.